Theodosia Okoh

-Theodosia Salome Okoh (born 13 June 1922 – 19 April 2015) was a Ghanaian teacher and artist known for designing Ghana's national flag in 1957.
+Theodosia Salome Okoh (née Theodosia Salome Abena Kumia Asihene on 13 June 1922 – 19 April 2015) was a Ghanaian teacher and artist known for designing Ghana's national flag in 1957.
 She exhibited her artwork internationally.
 She also played a leading role in the development of hockey in Ghana.
-Her grandson is Ian Jones-Quartey, creator of OK K.O.!
-Let's Be Heroes, and her granddaughter-in-law is Rebecca Sugar, creator of Steven Universe.

 Early years and education

 She was born on 13 June 1922 as Theodosia Salome Abena Kumea Asihene in Effiduase to the Very Reverend Emmanuel Victor Asihene, a former moderator of the Presbyterian Church of Ghana, and Madam Dora Asihene, both from Anum in the Asuogyaman District of Ghana's Eastern Region.
 She was the fourth of eight children.
 She had the opportunity to travel around Ghana and abroad with her father.

 She started school at Ashanti Efiduasi Primary School, continued to the Basel Mission Middle, Senior and Teacher Training Schools in Agogo and then Achimota School, where she received three years training in Fine Art.